fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

    without changing the library `log` function to take strings as arguments (it continues to take a PrintfFormat<...>), and without adjust all callsites of `log` all at once, and without losing type safety.

-* Do not regress performance of `sprintf`, and have interpoaltion formatting be at least as fast as `printf`.
+* Do not regress performance of `sprintf`, and have interpolation formatting be at least as fast as `printf`.
 (It is a non-goal to always be as performant as C# for all interpolation formatting)

 ### Detailed Design